Oreoz/oreoz/README.md

 ### Hi there!
 I'm JP and I'm a full stack developer. 👋

-- 🔭 I’m currently working on the self-serve ecosystem @Intact Insurance
+- 🔭 I’m currently working on the self-serve ecosystem @Intact Insurance in Canadia 🇨🇦
 - 🌱 I’m currently learning GraphQL
 - 🤔 I’m looking for help with my resume
 - 💬 Ask me about beer or anything really